-- (d) provides access to services from a range of providers. - (14) Further innovation and provision for 5G, Wifi and other technologies will be encouraged.

-Masterplans for strategic sites

-- (15) Developers will be required to produce Masterplans for Slyfield Area Regeneration Project (A24), Gosden Hill Farm (A25), Blackwell Farm (A26) and the former Wisley airfield (A35) and these will be subject to assessment by a Design Review Panel.
+(d) provides second to convise from a respect of providers (d) provides access to services from a range of providers.
+(14) Further innovation and provision for 5G, Wifi and other technologies will be encouraged.
+Ma sterplans for strategic sites (15) Developers will be required to produce Masterplans for Slyfield Area Regeneration Project (A24), Gosden Hill Farm (A25), Blackwell Farm (A26) and the former Wisley airfield (A35) and these will be subject to assessment by a Design Review Panel.
 The masterplanning process shall engage with the local community.

-- (16) In order to ensure future cohesive and vibrant neighbourhoods, they must demonstrate how the development responds to the immediate context as well as;

-- (a) Creates functional places

-- (b) Supports mixed use tenures

-- (c) Includes successful public spaces

-- (d) Is adaptive and resilient

-- (e) Has a distinctive character

-- (f) Is attractive

-- (g) Encourages ease of movement

-- (h) Creates a sustainable environment in relation to access to services and facilities

-- (17) Planning applications will be consistent with the Masterplans, which must be kept under review.

-Use of Design Review Panel

-(18) In addition to the strategic sites, the Council will expect other large schemes to be subject to assessment by a Design Review Panel.
+(16) In order to ensure future cohesive and vibrant neighbourhoods, they must demonstrate how the development responds to the immediate context as well as; (a) Creates functional places (b) Supports mixed use tenures (c) Includes successful public spaces (d) Is adaptive and resilient (e) Has a distinctive character (f) Is attractive (g) Encourages ease of movement (h) Creates a sustainable environment in relation to access to services and facilities (17) Planning applications will be consistent with the Masterplans, which must be kept under review.
+Use e of Design Review Panel (18) In addition to the strategic sites, the Council will expect other large schemes to be subject to assessment by a Design Review Panel.
+Vill ages (19) Proposals for new development within villages will have particular regard to; (a) The distinctive settlement pattern of the village and the important relationship between the built development and the surrounding landscape (b) Important views of the village from the surrounding landscape (c) Views within the village of local landmarks Asl n & Tongham (20) In order to avoid piecemeal development and to protect and enhance the existing character of Ash &